 Ms. Burke guides employers through the process of hiring and terminating employees and managing their performance, including the drafting and review of employment agreements, restrictive covenant agreements, separation agreements, performance plans, and key employee policies and handbooks.
 She provides practical advice against the backdrop of the web of state and federal employment laws, such as Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Equal Pay Act, the Family and Medical Leave Act, the Fair Labor Standards Act, and the False Claims Act, with the objective of minimizing the risk of employee litigation.
 When litigation looms, Ms. Burke relies on her experience as an employment litigator to offer employers strategic advice and assistance in responding to demand letters and agency charges.

-Ms. Burke’s practice also includes advice pertaining to employment issues that arise in the.US.
-She works frequently with the firm’s privacy, employee benefits and executive compensation, government contracts, and cybersecurity practice groups to ensure that all potential employment issues are addressed in matters handled by these groups.
+Ms. Burke works frequently with the firm’s privacy, employee benefits and executive compensation, corporate, government contracts, and cybersecurity practice groups to ensure that all potential employment issues are addressed in matters handled by these groups.
+She also regularly provides U.S. employment law training, support, and assistance to start-ups and foreign parent companies opening affiliates in the U.S.